 MANDATORY MINIMUM REQUIREMENTS.

 The Center for Disease Control and Prevention (CDC) has authorized for use several Multiplex Assays for simultaneous detection of influenza A and B viruses and SARS-CoV-2.
 Each vendor will be required to submit, with their proposal, Emergency Use Authorization (EUA) or other documentation that what they are submitting is in fact approved for use.
+Notwithstanding anything to the contrary contained in this RFP, any RFP documents or materials or Henry Schein, Inc.’s (“HSI”) proposal and response to this RFP, the State acknowledges and agrees that certain COVID-19 test kits (the “Test Kits”) available for sale under this RFP are not FDA approved or cleared, but are authorized for emergency use by the Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) for use by certain authorized laboratories.
+The orders for these Test Kits are final and cannot be returned.
+At the time of the initial order, HSI will need to have an active CLIA waiver certificate on file that matches the shipping address, and the State or other applicable customer hereunder will need to acknowledge the EUA product notification (which contains a copy of the EUA, product specific information and disclaimers and fact sheets) through HSI’s electronic “click through” ordering platform.

 Only proposals meeting the mandatory minimum requirements will be considered for evaluation.